Mechanical Containers Clause Samples

 Mechanical Containers.
 The Contractor shall maintain each of its Mechanical Containers in good working order at all times to ensure continuous and efficient Collection Services.
 The Contractor shall procure, and maintain at all times, an adequate supply of spare parts for its Mechanical Containers.
 The Contractor shall maintain and repair each Mechanical Container as needed to ensure that the container is free from holes, broken hinges, broken doors or door fasteners, broken wheels, broken lids, or other defects.
 Mechanical Containers shall be kept painted (with the exception of containers made of plastic, aluminum, stainless steel, or other materials that do not readily accept paint) at all times so they do not become a detriment to the community.
 Mechanical Containers shall be washed by the Contractor on a regular basis, as necessary, to minimize the potential for odors and nuisance conditions.
 The Contractor shall replace, repair, paint, clean, wash, and otherwise maintain any Mechanical Container when requested to do so by the Director, pursuant to Section 28.9.2, below.
 The Customer shall be responsible for cleaning, maintaining, and repairing any Mechanical Container that the Customer owns or leases from a Person other than the Contractor.

 Mechanical Containers.
-Mechanical Containers supplied by the Contractor shall be in good condition and shall be subject to the approval of the Director.
-Mechanical Containers shall have attached lids, unless the Director approves a different design for a particular use.
+Mechanical Containers supplied by the Contractor shall be in good condition and shall be subject to the approval of the Administrator.
+Mechanical Containers shall have attached lids unless the Administrator approves a different design for a particular use, or they are open top Roll-Off Containers used for the Collection of Construction and Demolition Waste.
 Mechanical Containers shall have solid, durable sides and bottoms.
-Each Mechanical Container (except open top Roll-off Containers) shall have a heavy-duty removable plug in the bottom.
-The Contractor shall provide and install casters and locking devices for a Mechanical Container, upon the request of the Director.
+Each Mechanical Container (except open-top Roll-off Containers) shall have a heavy-duty removable plug in the bottom.
+The Contractor shall provide and install casters and locking devices for a Mechanical Container, upon the request of the Administrator or a Customer.
+Mechanical Containers used for Recycling shall be painted a different color (blue) than and Mechanical Containers shall be (▇▇▇▇)used to collect Garbage and Rubbish.
+In the alternative, Mechanical Containers used for Recycling shall haveshall have distinctive labeling or other features to readily identify their use for Recycling.
+The cardboard containers shall be ▇▇▇▇▇ The colors and labeling for such Mechanical Containers shall be subject to the approval of the Administrator.
+Upon request, Upon requestthe Contractor shall provide rollout containers to be made from plastic or aluminum, the Contractor shall provide dumpsters made from plastic, or aluminum rather than metal. rather than metal.